Italian traditional food organic, rustic, home cooking recipes

 26.Turn cake over onto a wire rack to cool.

-27. Sprinkle with icing sugar.
+27. Sprinkle the Pandoro with icing sugar.

 To discover more about Italian food visit the Italian Traditional Food webpage